States scale back food stamp benefits even as prices soar - NewsBreak

 For people like Annie Ballan, 51, of Omaha, Nebraska, the decision by Ricketts to stop participating in the program reduced the SNAP payments she and her son receive from nearly $500 a month to $41.
 Both have health problems and can’t work.

 “From the middle of the month to the end of the month, people have no food,” Ballan said, her voice rising in anger.
 “This is all the governor’s fault.
-He says he loves Nebraskans, that Nebraskans are wonderful, but he’s cut off our food.”
+He says he loves Nebraskans, that Nebraskans are wonderful, but he’s cut off our food.”‘Dishing’ Siouxland: The story behind Jitters’ donuts

 The demand on food banks will only grow as more states reduce their SNAP payments, which typically provide nine meals for every one meal offered by food banks, Hall said.